 My love for art started in the mid-1980s, and it’s been a way for me to express myself ever since.
-Whether it’s recognizable or abstract, art has always been a means to finding answers to what’s happening around me.
+Whether it’s recognisable or abstract, art has always been a means to finding answers to what’s happening around me.
 In the early 1990s, I was heavily involved in Melbourne’s graffiti scene.
-My interests in illustration were already materializing, so graffiti and aerosol art became a natural extension of that.
+My interests in illustration were already materialising, so graffiti and aerosol art became a natural extension of that.
 However, my interest in solo expression moved me more towards painting with paint brushes.
 At the time, mixing aerosol with paint brushes was seen as not cool in the scene, so I decided to move away from people and influences which I perceived to be restrictive.

 By the late 1990s, my love for drawing was in full swing, and I was filling sketchbooks and giving away canvases as I was running out of room.
 Unfortunately, a fire at a friend’s place destroyed most of my early work, which forced me to search for a fresh vision.